SalesLoft/api-example/README.md

 anyone as they can be used to access your account; the file is in .gitignore.
 Treat them as you would a password.
 If you store credentials on your server, please do so in a secure manner.

-## Questions
+## How do I get started?

-Please email integrations at salesloft dot com to get started with the SalesLoft API and with any questions you have.
+Please email [mailto:integrations@salesloft.com](integrations@salesloft.com) to get started with the SalesLoft API and with any questions you have.